 (If the drug racket shrunk, then would other criminal rackets shrink too?)

-With the drug racket going out of business or shrinking dramatically, it is suggested that other criminal rackets, in consequence, would suffer severe losses.
-That is because not only are those engaged in the drug racket prone to invest their surpluses in other forms of organized crime but also because those in the drug racket often form a fair part of other rackets’ demand/customer base.
-If the drug racket came to an end, this could then offer the criminal justice system a once-in-a-millennium opportunity to substantially and “permanently” reduce the total amount of crime.
-But then, would the criminal justice system want to kill off the discourse upon which it feeds…
+With the drug racket going out of business or shrinking dramatically, it is suggested that other criminal enterprises would consequently suffer severe losses.
+This is because those involved in the drug racket are not only likely to invest their surpluses in other forms of organised crime but also represent a significant portion of other rackets’ demand/customer base.
+If the drug racket were to cease, this could provide the criminal justice system with a once-in-a-millennium opportunity to substantially and “permanently” reduce the total amount of crime.
+However, would the criminal justice system want to eliminate the discourse upon which it feeds…

 F. The Drug Problem Is The Solution